meta-soul/MetaSpore/demo/movielens/offline/README.md

 ```

 ### 3.3 Two-Tower
-Simplex algorithm is a simple but robust implementation of the two-tower model.
+`SimpleX` algorithm is a simple but robust implementation of the two-tower model.
 Firstly, We can run the `SimpleX` trainer script:
 ```python
 python simplex.py --conf simplex.yaml
 ```
-After the training script is executed, the embedding vector of the movies has been stored into database of Milvus, which is configured in this 'simplex.yaml' file.
+After the training script is executed, the embedding vector of the movies has been stored into database of `Milvus`, which is configured in this `simplex.yaml` file.

 ## 4. Ranking model